 Dental anxiety is a major issue in the U.S. Reports show nearly 35 million people don’t go to the dentist because of fear.
 Routine visits to the dentist are important for your oral and overall health.
 A dentist is able to detect and treat issues you can’t address from home.
 Their expertise alone is paramount.
 At regular checkups, we not only inspect your teeth, but also look for larger issues such as oral cancer.
 Many individuals don’t realize just how important dentist visits are.

 The following can help alleviate anxiety about the dentist:

-Talk to the dentist – Dr. Asil and his staff are here to help.
+Talk to the dentist – Dr. Petri and her staff are here to help.
 We encourage open and honest communication.
 If you have any fears about the dentist, let us know.
 Chances are we’ve dealt with similar anxieties with other patients.